JohnPaulPamintuan/Creating-a-basic-home-lab-/README.md

 - Sysmon: For detailed system activity logging.
 - Splunk: To ingest and analyze telemetry logs from Sysmon.

-# Outcome:
-- Generated detailed telemetry from simulated malware activity.
-- Detected key indicators of compromise (IoCs) using Splunk dashboards and queries.
-- Gained insights into how telemetry data can enhance defensive strategies.

 # Skills Demonstrated:
 - Port scanning and reconnaissance using Nmap.
 - Malware creation and execution with offensive security tools.
 - Configuring and managing Sysmon for telemetry generation.